Grant592/grant592.github.io/_posts/2022-05-31-databricks-part1.md

 |        Rush|0.07189137062986556|0.36448478414720475| 5.700721325784383|  0.815637296532201| 0.16446113754423214| 0.5545845718329792|  -8.06344939844303|0.06928683651804671| 128.3137940552018| 0.4109498938428876|
 |        Asia|0.25772684318766065| 0.3954010282776349|5.0995668808911745| 0.7205347043701799| 0.04524703089974293| 0.4367948586118253| -7.924539845758358|0.06118123393316195|126.95846529562988|0.37722210796915173|

-And we can see that rush come out as the most 'energetic' of the 10 prog bands in the sample which shouldn't come as too much of a suprise, even if my friend Luc would like to argue otherwise.
+And we can see that Rush come out as the most 'energetic' of the 10 prog bands in the sample which shouldn't come as too much of a suprise, even if my friend Luc would like to argue otherwise.

 Window functions are a little bit different but work exactly the same as their SQL equivalents.
 Let's have a look at the most 'danceable' prog tracks for each of our bands